anokun7/rethinkcli/README.md

 This client tool uses the [GoRethink](https://github.com/GoRethink/gorethink) driver v3.
 It can be run as both a docker image (recommended) or natively after compiling the go program.

+Querying a RethinkDB database is not always straightforward.
+There is no client you can install similar to how one would install a sql client for an RDBMS system.
+This tool aims to make querying of RethinkDB data simpler by accepting very few parameters (db server host, database and table) and dumping all the contents of the given table.
+It is currently available to run it on CLI only & does not support advanced filtering options.

+This tool is publicly available as a minimal docker image (only 2MB) as `anoop/rethingo`.
+Using this you can very quickly & easily run a RethinkDB client as `docker run anoop/rethingo 54.174.187.41:28015 test movies`.

 ## Usage

 To use this tool, it is recommended to use it as a docker image / container.
-Simply build a docker image using the `Dockerfile`.
+Simply build a docker image using the included `Dockerfile`.

 Clone this repo and run the following commands:
 ```